JamesWoolfenden/learn-packer/docs/packer-aws-ami.2.md

 ## Assumed roles

-A common AWS IAM pattern is to create roles that can be assumed by users, either in the same AWS account or as "cross account roles".
+A common AWS IAM usage pattern is to create roles that can be assumed by users, either in the same AWS account or as "cross account roles".

 Assuming roles isn't yet supported directly in Packers EBS builder syntax, so for now there are two well established external methods for using assumed roles:

 ### Via scripts